-- 2.5.1 All workers, regardless of age or gender, shall be paid a fair, locally representative wage or salary, which shall meet or exceed the Legal Minimum Wage established for the region, including ant piece work (at initial certification entry level). - 2.5.2 The smallholder does not practice any illegal deduction from wages or for disciplinary or similar purposes (at initial certification entry level). - 2.5.3 Payment shall be regularly paid in the national currency, documented and recorded (at the beginning of the third years of certification intermediate level).
+- 2.5.1 All workers, regardless of age or gender, shall be paid a fair, locally representative wage or salary, which shall meet or exceed the Legal Minimum Wage established for the region, including contracts for a specified task and piece rate wages (at initial certification entry level). - 2.5.2 The smallholder does not practice any illegal deduction from wages or for disciplinary or similar purposes (at initial certification entry level). - 2.5.3 Payment shall be regularly paid in the national currency, documented and recorded (at the beginning of the third year of certification intermediate level).